A giant, gooey chocolate chip pumpkin pizookie.

 - 1 and 1/2 tsp cinnamon

-- 3 tbsp vegetable oil or coconut oil
+- 3 tbsp vegetable oil or coconut oil, or 1/4 cup almond butter

-- 1 and 1/2 cups brown sugar or coconut sugar (For a sugar-free version, perhaps try xylitol.
-Also, white sugar will work if you don’t have brown.
-Also: I know some readers have successfully made my original pie with agave, but I haven’t tried it.)
+- 1 1/2 cup sugar, unrefined if desired (For a sugar-free version, use xylitol.
+I know some readers have successfully made my original pie with maple syrup, but I haven’t tried.)

 - 1 cup chocolate chips

-Blend everything except the chips very well in a food processor (NOT a blender).
+Blend everything except the chips very well in a food processor.
+(A blender can sometimes work, but the taste and texture will be much better if you use a food processor.)
 Blend until it’s super-smooth.
 Mix in chips, and pour into a pan.
 (I used a 10-inch springform pan, but you can use a smaller pan if you want a really deep-dish pie.)
 Cook at 350F for 35 minutes.
 Let stand at least 10 minutes before removing from the pan.